Become a social worker

 If you're interested in becoming a social worker, in addition to the traditional route of studying a social work degree full time there are alternative routes available, including studying whilst you work as a trainee social worker or the 'Step up to social work' fast-track programme.

 Social work apprenticeship

-As a trainee Social Worker you would be an employee of Children Services, working 4 days in a Social Work team and 1 day a week studying a Social Work degree over a period of 3 years.
+As a trainee social worker you'd be an employee of Children Services, working four days a week in a social work team and one day a week studying for a social work degree over a period of three years.

-Vacancies for the exciting opportunity and highly sought after role of trainee Social Worker are advertised only once a year, and are advertised on Shropshire council's career website.
-If you would like further information or to request to be included on our mailing list for further updates.
-Please email firstname.lastname@example.org
+Vacancies for the exciting opportunity and highly sought after role of trainee social worker are advertised only once a year, and are advertised on our careers website.
+If you'd like further information or to request to be included on our mailing list for further updates, please email firstname.lastname@example.org

 Step up to social work

 As a trainee social worker on this programme you would work in a local authority, gaining hands-on practitioner experience and academic learning.
-Shropshire Council is currently participating in the West Midlands regional programme.
+We're currently participating in the West Midlands regional programme.

-Upon successful completion you are awarded a post graduate diploma in social work, allowing you to register with Social Work England and practise as a social worker.
+Upon successful completion you're awarded a postgraduate diploma in social work, allowing you to register with Social Work England and practice as a social worker.